ZaneH/kg/content/code/overview/web-scraping.md

 ### Chromium

 Before reaching for a Chromium browser, make sure that it's required.
 Sometimes, the data I'm looking for is available in the plain text response.
-The easiest way to check is by turning off JavaScript for the site and using the Developer Tools to `Cmd+F` and search for the data in the HTML code.
+The easiest way to check is by turning off JavaScript for the site and using the Developer Tools to <kbd>Cmd+F</kbd> and search for the data in the HTML code.

 - **Playwright:** Great for E2E tests, but also great for web crawling!
 Waiting for elements to appear on-screen, scrolling, etc. It's the gold standard for Headless Chromium.
 - **Puppeteer:** An alternative to Playwright.
 This one is my preference because of...